Getting StartedCore Concepts

 Payments execute in batches:

-2. Claims - Recipients claim with Merkle proofs
+2. claims - recipients are processed with Merkle proofs

-3. Completion - When all claim OR timeout reached
+3. completion - all recipients are paid or timeout is reached

 Coordinator